vatesfr/xo/docs/xosan-trial.md

 XOSAN is a 100% software defined solution for XenServer hyperconvergence.
-If you are curious about it, you have to possibility to get a free 50GiB cluster to play with a discover all the benefits you can get by using XOSAN in your infrastructure.
+You can unlock a free 50GiB cluster to test the solution in your infrastructure and discover all the benefits you can get by using XOSAN.

 ## Step 1